-Place and the educinistrative burden that ORAN improves an accurate business from 1 to Q8 Please rate the administrative burden that CRAN imposes on your business from 1 to where 1 is no burden at all and 7 is a burden that jeopardizes your business. o /, Respondent 5 it Is a lot of paper work for a small company.
+Please rate the administrative burden that CRAN imposes on your business from 1 to 7, where 1 is no burden at all and 7 is a burden that jeopardizes your business.

+5 it Is a lot of paper work for a small company.
 This is not there main stream of income.
 Then also the Cran import regulations on Products make it very difficult for the company that do it to regulations but other people bring stuff over the border without any paperwork.
-5 Respondent Rating-5.
+5 Rating-5.
 The administration that must be done for the Authority is not automated.
 Tariff submissions are Word and Excel based and the collection of some data such as quality reports and consumer complaints are also manual.
 Requests for technical information are often drafted too vaguely to understand the ambit of the submission which consumes internal time trying to determine what information to submit and in how much detail.
 Regulations setting out the processes on the Authority's website are not annotated.
 We have experienced situations where the incorrect form is sent, although the form was repealed.
 When contacting the legal department for clarity the answers are often only a line or two and do not answer the question posed.
 For example, when Respondant queried the invoice of its number range the response from legal was-the invoice is correct.
 However, we later received an investigation notice addressed to another licensee indicating that the numbers we were invoiced for were not correct.
-5 Respondent The Respondent would rate the administrative burden at 3.
+5 The Respondent would rate the administrative burden at 3.
 However, we do understand the necessity for regulation and the physical procedures that go along with such a practice is unavoidable.
-3 Respondent The burden is there but manageable.
+3 The burden is there but manageable.
 We would rate this at 4/7.
-4 Respondent 2 2 Respondent 1 = because the process of quarterly / annual reports compilation is fairly straight forward, easy and does not take up much of our time.
-1 Respondent A solid 6.
-6 Respondent (3) faster feedback could be given with submission of yearly requested documentation.
-3 Respondent 2, minor additional admin work, but nothing that puts business operations at jeopardy.
-2 Respondent 3 - Administration requirements/reporting should be done bi-annually not quarterly.
+4 2 2 1 = because the process of quarterly / annual reports compilation is fairly straight forward, easy and does not take up much of our time.
+1 A solid 6.
+6 (3) faster feedback could be given with submission of yearly requested documentation.
+3 2, minor additional admin work, but nothing that puts business operations at jeopardy.
+2 3 - Administration requirements/reporting should be done bi-annually not quarterly.
 3